-TABLE 6-1 MITIGATION MONITORING AND REPORTING PROGRAM PROGRAM Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible for Monitoring Monitoring Action Monitoring Frequency including appropriate enforcement mechanisms.
-Measures to reduce risk impacts may include but are not limited to: Restricting idling on-site beyond Air Toxic Control Measures idling restrictions, as feasible.
+TABLE 6-1 MITIGATION MONITORING AND REPORTING PR Program Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible for Monitoring Monitoring Action Monitoring Frequency including appropriate enforcement mechanisms.
+A TANANCA MANAGEMENT OF THE PROPERTY OF THE PR The same of the sa Measures to reduce risk impacts may include but are not limited to: Restricting idling on-site beyond Air Toxic Control Measures idling restrictions, as feasible.
+Electrifying warehousing docks.
 Requiring use of newer equipment and/or vehicles.
 Restricting offsite truck travel through the creation of truck routes.
-Measures identified in the HRA shall be identified as mitigation measures in the environmental document and/or incorporated into the site development plan as a component of the proposed project.
-AQ-6: Prior to project approval, if it is determined during project-level environmental review that a project has the potential to emit nuisance odors beyond the property line, an odor management plan shall be prepared and submitted by the project applicant prior to project approval to ensure compliance with San Joaquin Valley Air Pollution Control District (SJVAPCD) Rule 4102.
-The following facilities that are within the buffer distances specified from sensitive receptors (in parentheses) have the potential to generate substantial odors: Wastewater Treatment Plan (2 miles) Transfer Station (1 mile) Composting Facility (1 mile) Petroleum Refinery (2 miles) Asphalt Batch Plan (1 mile) Ford Processing Facility (1 mile) Food Processing Facility (1 mile) Food Processing Facility (1 mile) Food Processing Facility (1 mile) Project applicant Prior to project approval City of Stockton Planning and Engineering Division plan review and approval Once for the preparation of the Odor Management Plan The state of the s And describe the first of the f
+Measures identified in the HRA shall be identified as mitigation measures in the environmental document and/or incorporated into the site development plan as a component of the proposed project 20 + 10 ct 2 ft - +(2) Lan moison acid ed+ not each AQ-6: Prior to project approval, if it is determined during project-level environmental review that a project has the potential to emit nuisance odors beyond the property line, an odor management plan shall be prepared and submitted by the project applicant prior to project approval to ensure compliance with San Joaquin Valley Air Pollution Control District (SJVAPCD) Rule 4102.
+The following facilities that are within the buffer distances specified from sensitive receptors (in parentheses) have the potential to generate substantial odors: Wastewater Treatment Plan (2 miles) Transfer Station (1 mile) Petroleum Refinery (2 miles) Asphalt Batch Plan (1 mile) Chemical Manufacturing (1 mile) Fiberglass Manufacturing (1 mile) Fiberglass Manufacturing (1 mile) Painting/Coating Operations (1 mile) Project applicant approval Planning and Planning and Engineering Division approval preparation of the Odor Management Plan Feed Lot/ Dairy (1 mile)

-2040 GENERAL PLAN UPDATE AND UTILITY MASTER PLAN SUPPLEMENTS FINAL ENVIRONMENTAL IMPACT REPORT AND MITIGATION MONITORING AND REPORTING PROGRAM CITY OF STOCKTON
+2040 GENERAL PLAN UPDATE AND UTLITY MASTER PLAN SUPPLEMENTS FINAL ENVIRONMENTAL IMPACT REPORT AND MITIGATION MONITORING AND REPORTING PROGRAM CITY OF STOCKTON